beni-young/GoodGame/README.md

 ## Notes
-1. Ngrok and MongoDB will have to be setup for the app to take in User Authentication please provide your own api tokens
+1. Ngrok and MongoDB will have to be setup for the app to take in User Authentication please provide your own api tokens.
+The only api so far is in /src/api/googlemaps.js, just need to change the baseUrl

 2. under node_modules/react-navigation-tabs/lib/module/utils/withDimensions.js:
 comment out line 57 -- Dimensions.removeEventListener('change', this.handleOrientationChange);